A long road to recovery.

 every setting in the preferences screen but they also found it overwhelming when

-starting out with the app for the first time.
+starting with the app for the first time.

-Severity 3: One of the participants was confused whether to wait for the in-driving visual reminder
+Severity 3: One of the participants was confused about whether to wait for the in-driving visual reminder

 to disappear or to close it manually.

-I decided to adhere to the material design guidelines with customized theming based on the needs of our target audience.
+I decided to adhere to the material design guidelines with customized themes based on the needs of our target audience.
 As

 a designer who is designing for patients in their recovery stage from a serious injury, I wanted the visual theme to convey